HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/adminui.md

 > _For example `http://restapi.myhost.com:8880/admin/ui`, replacing the host with your Domino REST API's host._

-On the login page, enter the administrator username and password, and then click **LOG IN**.
+On the login page, enter the administrator username and password, and then click **LOG IN WITH PASSWORD**.

 ![Login Page](../assets/images/AdminLogin.png)